 Love Hugs from Pieces of the Past is something I started after my Mom passed away in August of 2012.
 My Mom kept too much stuff for her (or my Dad’s) own good, including a lot of fabric she had from past sewing projects along with fabric she had acquired from my Granny and my Great Aunt Betty.
 I have sewn since my Granny taught me when I was 4-years old, and am now in my fifties, so I have been sewing for quite some time!
 Since I love to sew, as well as being dedicated to recycling/reducing/reusing, I gladly brought the fabric home, figuring I could put it to use, and ultimately decided I would make quilts to give to foster kids.

 Why foster kids?
 In the U.S., over 400,000 children are living without permanent families in the foster care system.
 The statistics for kids in the foster system are an eye-opener (click here to learn more).
 Kids need parents and family that love them, and people who care about their welfare, so that they can have a decent shot at growing-up to be happy people.

 Love Hugs started as an idea: that quilts are like hugs — they wrap around you and provide comfort and warmth.
-The quilts I am making are from pieces of fabric from past sewing projects.
+The quilts I am making incorporate pieces of fabric from past sewing projects.
 Hence the name of my quilts: Love Hugs by Pieces of the Past.
 The official kick-off of this blog commemorates my Mom’s birthday, July 3.
 Happy birthday Mom.

 My goal for this website is to raise awareness around foster kids, and to hopefully inspire others to help these kids who, in many cases, have a difficult road to travel.